woohoolabs/yin-middleware/README.md

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
-- `includeOriginalMessageInResponse`: If true, the original response which would have been sent, will be included in the "meta" top-level member.
+- `includeOriginalMessageInResponse`: If true, the original response which would have been sent, will be included in the "meta" top-level member
-- `lintBody`: If true, the response body gets linted.
+- `lintBody`: If true, the response body gets linted
-- `validateBody`: If true, the response is validated against the JSON API schema.
+- `validateBody`: If true, the response is validated against the JSON API schema

 #### `JsonApiDispatcherMiddleware`